catch-design/fe-test/README.md

 ```

 This project is set up with [`eslint`](http://eslint.org/) configuration, for its better handling of React's JSX.
 Your IDE should have an `eslint` plugin or module, or you can run it from the commandline.

-TODO - Styles:
-* clean styles from time to time, remove duplication, do review
-* use em instead of px if needed
-* review classNames
-* check how assets works with different line numbers of description
-* sticky footer
-* form component need more style for select

-TODO - Storybook:
-* check that all components in storybook

-TODO - general
-* add as much comments as possible and needed